Skip to main content

 How do I book an ADHD follow-up appointment?

-Once you’re an established ADHD patient (completed all three visits), you can book your ADHD follow-ups by selecting the ADHD Follow-up appointment in the Circle Medical mobile app or web portal.
-To do so, be sure to select ‘ADHD Follow-up’ as the appointment type.
+Once you’re an established ADHD patient (completed all three ADHD intake appointments), select the "ADHD Follow-up" appointment in the Circle Medical mobile app or web portal.

 Can I get a bridge prescription to match my previous care plan from an external facility?

-The ADHD Comprehensive health assessment is an appointment type specific to those seeking ADHD care.
-This appointment is the second mandatory step in the 3-Visit ADHD diagnostic process.
+The "ADHD Comprehensive health assessment (CHA)" is an appointment type specific to those seeking ADHD care.
+This appointment is the second mandatory step in the 3-visit ADHD diagnostic process.
 In this appointment, your provider focuses on ruling out other medical causes to ensure your ADHD symptoms aren't caused by another underlying condition and to assess overall safety for potential ADHD treatment.

 Unsure which visit to select?
 Use our guide to help you identify the best appointment type for your needs.